 They also have in common that they do not need extreme energy resolution or photon flux (in fact, many of the samples are extremely beam-sensitive), however they require non-standard sample environments and detection techniques, which are not usually found or possible at standard soft X-ray beamlines of 3rd generation synchrotron sources.

-B07-1 branchline: Ambient Pressure End Station
+B07-C branchline: Ambient Pressure XPS End Station (AP-XPS)

 In particular, the capability of performing XPS and NEXAFS experiments under near-ambient pressures (up to circa 100 mbar) will enable studying the surface composition of heterogeneous catalysts under working conditions as opposed to conventional ex situ characterisation, characterisation of biological and pharmaceutical samples under equilibrium water-vapour conditions (32 mbar at RT; 60 mbar at 36ºC), and direct spectroscopy of surfaces of liquids (liquid jets or troughs), which offers insight into the atmospheric chemistry of aerosols.